pershow/rasa-demo/data/nlu/nlu.md

 - would you call rasa open source software?
 - would you consider rasa open source software?
 - How is it opensource
+- In the free plan, do I have a limit of projects to create?

 ## intent:ask_faq_python_version
 - What Python version should I use?